Council rises to challenge following flash flood crisis

 The council's flood alleviation schemes, such as those in Bessingby Park, Ruislip and Elephant Park, Uxbridge, worked effectively to keep rising waters away from nearby homes.
 Both are designed to hold water on site so that it can seep away slowly over time slowing down flows and reducing risk to properties.

-While new measures recently introduced by the council around Brook Drive in Ruislip also proved effective at minimising flooding in an area where a high number of homes have previously been at risk.
+While new measures recently introduced by the Environment Agency around Brook Drive in Ruislip also proved effective at minimising flooding in an area where a high number of homes have previously been at risk.

 Despite the disruption, the majority of council services ran normally throughout the challenging weather, with all returning to full operation by Tuesday.